Theme57/YGOPro-Decklist-Project/README.txt

 10.01.2018
 -Project Begins
--Begin: YGO Season 1 Duel Monsters - Duelist Kingdom Arc -z1.DM1.DK.Sugoroku/Solomon[Grandpa]
+-Begin: YGO Season 0

-Note: While the yugi faces kaiba in this duel the former uses Sugoroku/Solomon's deck to beat kaiba.
+Will begin with the structure decks